AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/B-U585I-IOT02A-BG96.md

     - Right-click on the project name and select **Build Project**.
 The build should take less than one minute to complete.
     - After the build is finished, right-click on the project name, select **Run As** and click the **1 STM32 Cortex-M C/C++ Application** option.
         - In the **Launch Configuration Selection**, choose the **Anjay-freertos-client-B-U585I-IOT02A-BG96** option and click **OK**.
-0. After the build and run steps are done, the board is now flashed and ready for next steps.
+0. After the build and run are complete, the board is flashed with compiled binary.

 ## Connecting to the LwM2M Server